 One might be concerned that COVID-19 grew faster in counties that had higher exposure to COVID-19 near the start of the pandemic, and this might be correlated with historical changes in farm employment during the agricultural growing and harvesting seasons.
 To account for this possibility, I additionally control for a vector of indicator variables for intensity of COVID-19 exposure as of April 2020 interacted with month fixed effects.
-I create the vector for COVID-19 intensity using indicator variables that divide counties into 12 groups.
-Group sizes vary somewhat so as to keep together counties with the same number of COVID-19 cases in April.
-The low-intensity groups contain more counties than higher intensity groups since many counties had none or very few cases in April.
+I create the vector for COVID-19 intensity using indicator variables that divide counties into 41 bins based on roughly equal frequency grouping intervals barring